Beauchamp–Sharp Tragedy

 The Beauchamp–Sharp Tragedy (sometimes called the Kentucky Tragedy) was the murder of Kentucky legislator Solomon P. Sharp by Jereboam O. Beauchamp.
 As a young lawyer, Beauchamp had been an admirer of Sharp until Sharp allegedly fathered an illegitimate child with Anna Cooke, a planter's daughter.
 Sharp denied paternity of the stillborn child.
-Later, Beauchamp began a relationship with Cooke, who agreed to marry him on the condition that he kill Sharp to avenge her honor.
+Later, Beauchamp began a relationship with Cooke, who, according to legend, agreed to marry him on the condition that he kill Sharp to avenge her honor.
 Beauchamp and Cooke married in June 1824, and in the early morning of November 7, 1825, Beauchamp murdered Sharp at Sharp's home in Frankfort.

-An investigation soon revealed Beauchamp as the killer, and he was apprehended at his home in Glasgow, four days after the murder.
+An investigation soon revealed Beauchamp as the killer, and he was apprehended at his home in Glasgow four days after the murder.
 He was tried, convicted, and sentenced to death by hanging.
 He was granted a stay of execution to allow him to write a justification of his actions.
 Anna Cooke-Beauchamp was tried for complicity in the murder, but was acquitted for lack of evidence.
 Her devotion to Beauchamp prompted her to stay in his cell with him, where the two attempted a double suicide by drinking laudanum shortly before the execution.
 This attempt failed.
 On the morning of the execution, the couple again attempted suicide, this time by stabbing themselves with a knife Anna had smuggled into the cell.
 When the guards discovered them, Beauchamp was rushed to the gallows, where he was hanged before he could die of his stab wound.
 He was the first person legally executed in the state of Kentucky.
 Anna Cooke-Beauchamp died from her wounds shortly before her husband was hanged.
 In accordance with their wishes, the couple's bodies were positioned in an embrace when buried in the same coffin.

 While Beauchamp's primary motive in killing Sharp was to defend the honor of his wife, speculation raged that Sharp's political opponents had instigated the crime.
 Sharp was a leader of the New Court party during the Old Court – New Court controversy in Kentucky.
 At least one Old Court partisan alleged that Sharp denied paternity of Cooke's son by claiming the child was a mulatto, the son of a family slave.
 Whether Sharp made such a claim has never been verified.
 New Court partisans insisted that the allegation was concocted to stir Beauchamp's anger and provoke him to murder.
 The Beauchamp–Sharp Tragedy served as the inspiration for numerous literary works, most notably Edgar Allan Poe's unfinished Politian and Robert Penn Warren's World Enough and Time (1950).